 The alternative version of this scenario is that hybrids between races do exist but are themselves physically infertile, so that their bloodlines do not get back into those of the primary races.
 Similar stories arising from the desire for children could be told about these individuals or partnerships involving them.

-Lack of desire to have children together
+Lack of desire to mate

 This is, I feel, a difficult one to believe in.
 Logically, if people of different races do not recognize each other as potential mates, then they will not (or not often) reproduce even if they would be capable of conceiving children.
 But to make it at all plausible that none of the various races would choose each other as mates I think would require some radical redesigns to the form and/or psychology of the near-human races as traditionally portrayed in games and fantasy fiction.